VERIMAG-Polyhedra/opam-vpl/README.md

 # Opam repository for VPL packages

-## Installing the [opam](https://opam.ocaml.org/) VPL packages
+## Installing the [opam](https://opam.ocaml.org/) packages of the [VPL](https://github.com/VERIMAG-Polyhedra/VPL)

+First, install the [external dependencies](https://github.com/VERIMAG-Polyhedra/VPL/blob/master/README.md#installation) of VPL.

-First, add the following repository in your opam system:
+Then, add the following repository in your opam system:

     opam repo add vpl http://www-verimag.imag.fr/~boulme/opam-vpl

-Then, install the following packages (depending on your needs):
+At last, install the following packages (depending on your needs):

 * `vpl-core`: the ocaml library